 The UAE issued the Corporate Tax Law on 9 December 2022, which provided the legislative basis for the introduction and implementation of a federal corporate tax effective for financial years starting on or after 1 June 2023.

-In a nutshell, unless exempted, taxable income above AED375,000 will incur a 9% statutory tax rate.
+In a nutshell, unless exempted, taxable business income above AED375,000 will incur a 9% statutory tax rate.
 Income below this threshold will not be taxed.

 Who needs to register for UAE corporate tax?